-Great customer service is a critical component in a successful marketing plan.
-It can create happy customers who can then become an advocate and a raving fan —which doesn’t cost you a dime!
+Great customer service is a critical component of a successful marketing plan.
+It can create happy customers who become advocates and raving fans—which doesn’t cost you a dime!

-So invest in giving your customers the best possible experience ever.
+So invest in giving your customers the best experience ever.

-Startups can be guilty of being obsessed with making their products better and assume that the press will come knocking at their door as a result.
-For anybody who’s been in that position knows, that just never happens.
+Startups are often obsessed with making their products better and assume the press will come knocking at their door as a result.
+Anybody who’s been in that position knows that just never happens.
 You have to get off your butt and go after the press.